Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 And Last But Not Least, as investments:

-Some dedicated collectors have managed to amass large collections that are now worth real money, as vintage electronics age from yesterday's junk to today's sought after collectibles.
+Some dedicated collectors have managed to amass large collections that are now worth real money, as vintage electronics items age from yesterday's junk to today's sought after collectibles.
 Some of the most dedicated collectors today have thousands of computer chips and CPUs that have become

 mini-museums in themselves (with estimated value to prove it).